rust11/rust/m/rls/readme.txt

 RLS: - Windows Rider/C library routines

-RLS: is my generic Windows library directory and thus contains many modules that are not RUST related.
+RLS: is my generic Windows library directory and thus contains some modules that are not RUST related.

 Modules that are shared between PDP-11 and Windows are stored in this directory.